tbogdala/rust-llama.cpp/README.md

 With `--nocapture`, you'll be able to see the generated output.
 If it seems like nothing is happening, make sure you're using the right feature for your system.
+You also may wish to use the `--release` flag as well to speed up the tests.

 ## Examples